user00000001/TesraMainChain/README.md

 This command will:

- * Start tesramain in fast sync mode (default, can be changed with the `--syncmode` flag), causing it to download more data in exchange for avoiding processing the entire history of the wanchain network, which is very CPU intensive.
+ * Start tesramain in fast sync mode (default, can be changed with the `--syncmode` flag), causing it to download more data in exchange for avoiding processing the entire history of the tesramainchain network, which is very CPU intensive.
    This too is optional and if you leave it out you can always attach to an already running tesramain instance with `tesramain attach`.

-### Full node on the wanchain test network
+### Full node on the tesramainchain test network

-Transitioning towards developers, if you'd like to play around with creating wanchain contracts, you almost certainly would like to do that without any real money involved until you get the hang of the entire system.
+Transitioning towards developers, if you'd like to play around with creating tesramainchain contracts, you almost certainly would like to do that without any real money involved until you get the hang of the entire system.
 In other words, instead of attaching to the main network, you want to join the **test** network with your node, which is fully equivalent to the main network, but with play-Ether only.